dar1enyang/Data-Modeling-Cassandra/README.md

 # Explore the dataset

 For this project, you'll be working with one dataset: `event_data`.
 The directory of CSV files partitioned by date.
-Here are examples of filepaths to two files in the dataset:
+Here are examples of file paths to two files in the dataset:

 ```txt
 event_data/2018-11-08-events.csv